91% of the public land around Chaco Canyon is leased to oil and gas. Enough is enough.

 Does this unethical conflict of interest of a veteran of the agency have anything to do with that agency endangering Chaco by violating its own rules in favor of industry?
 It sure looks suspicious.

-Henke is leaving NMOGA this year, so who’s taking his job?
+Henke left NMOGA recently, who took his job?
 Ryan Flynn, former Secretary of the New Mexico Environment Department, and so the cycle continues.

 We’re fighting fracking around Chaco.

 The Bureau of Land Management is in the process of updating their Resource Management Plan (RMP) to finally evaluate the impact of fracking in the Mancos Shale, one of the primary industry targets in the Greater Chaco area.
 No full-scale field development is allowed without such analysis, but industry is drilling anyway.
 We’re fighting every well, and working to ensure the RMP Amendment prioritizes forgotten environmental and cultural resources.

 The BLM Farmington Field Office’s most recent RMP did not anticipate or plan for fracking in the Mancos Shale.

 The Bureau of Land Management drafted its last Resource Management Plan (RMP) in 2003.
 The plan did not anticipate or plan for fracking in the Mancos Shale.
 In 2014, the BLM acknowledged this deficiency of the 2003 RMP and agreed to complete an amendment to analyze the impacts of fracking in the Mancos Shale.

 Although BLM is currently amending the RMP, they continue to approve drilling in the area.

 Drilling before environmental, health, or cultural impact studies have been completed is in direct violation of agency regulations.
 To stop this illegal development, SJCA and partners have filed a lawsuit demanding a halt to oil and gas development in the Mancos Shale until the RMP Amendment is complete.